nonsciencemark/data-analysis-experiments/README.md

 # Workflow
 1. Try stuff
-2. When things are wrong, either submit an [issue](https://github.com/nonsciencemark/data-analysis-experiments/issues) or fix it and submit a pull request
+2. When things are wrong, either submit an [issue](https://github.com/nonsciencemark/data-analysis-experiments/issues) or fix it and submit a pull request[^pull-req]
 3. ???
 4. Profit

-Use `git clone https://github.com/nonsciencemark/data-analysis-experiments` and then `git checkout -b your-branch-name` if you want to create a new branch and work on that.
-Then you can make a merge request or whatever it's called.
+[^pull-req]: Use `git clone https://github.com/nonsciencemark/data-analysis-experiments` and then `git checkout -b your-branch-name` if you want to create a new branch and work on that.
+Then you can make a pull request with `hub pull-request`.